-Avoid micro-managing remote team members by scheduling a clear finish.
+Avoid micro-managing virtual team members by scheduling a clear finish.

 Increasing numbers of organizations have committed to long-term remote work.